 Malnutrition is a significant cause of morbidity and mortality worldwide, leading to ∼ 45% of all deaths in children under the age of five.
 Approximately 52 million children have wasting with one-third (17 million) suffering from severe acute malnutrition.
 Even more children (∼ 154.8 million) have stunted growth, indicating widespread chronic malnutrition.
 In severe cases, primary protein-energy malnutrition (PEM) can develop, which has two major clinical forms: kwashiorkor and marasmus.
 Kwashiorkor is characterized by muscle atrophy, pitting edema, and distended abdomen with an enlarged fatty liver.
 It is caused by a deficiency of dietary protein despite sufficient calorie intake (e.g., from carbohydrates).
 Marasmus is the diffuse loss of muscle and fat tissue (without edema or distended abdomen) due to a severe state of total calorie deficiency of all macronutrients.
 Secondary PEM occurs due to illnesses affecting appetite, digestion, absorption, metabolism, and/or increased energy/protein demand.
 In addition to muscle atrophy, it is possible for patients to have clinical features of either marasmus or kwashiorkor.
-All PEMs are primarily clinical diagnoses; for primary PEM, WHO diagnostic criteria involve a child's weight-for-length/height and mid-upper arm circumference (MUAC).
+All forms of PEM are primarily clinical diagnoses; for primary PEM, WHO diagnostic criteria involve a child's weight-for-length/height and mid-upper arm circumference.
 Thorough laboratory testing should also be conducted to evaluate for severity and complications.
 Treatment involves managing complications, rehydration, and careful nutritional rehabilitation to avoid refeeding syndrome.
-In the case of secondary PEM, underlying conditions should also be treated.
+In the case of secondary PEM, underlying conditions should also be treated, as well.

 - Primary PEM: due to inadequate intake